Legal Support Tools

 We need all medical bills and invoices, Explanation of Benefits (EOB) statements from insurance, payment records, and ideally the corresponding medical records for cross-verification.
 If calculating future medical expenses, we also need life care plans or physician reports documenting anticipated future treatment needs.

-While we don't negotiate directly with providers, our billing analysis identifies overcharges, errors, and unreasonable fees that strengthen negotiations.
+Unlike many medical bill review companies that stop at summaries, our billing analysis identifies overcharges, errors, and unreasonable fees that strengthen negotiations.
 By documenting specific billing errors and providing comparable cost data, we give you the evidence needed to challenge inflated charges or negotiate reductions with providers and lien holders.

 Billing summaries organize charges by provider, facility, and date of service, making it easy to see who billed what, for which service, and when—helping identify cost drivers and provider-specific billing patterns.